 Kathy Faber-Langendoen, M.D., is Founder and Chair of the Center.
 She holds the Medical Alumni Endowed Professorship in Bioethics and is Professor of Medicine in the Division of Hematology-Oncology.
 She received her medical degree from Washington University in St. Louis and completed a medical oncology fellowship at the University of Minnesota with a research focus in bioethics.
 Before coming to Upstate in 1998, she was a faculty member at the University of Minnesota.

 At Upstate, Dr. Faber-Langendoen directs Upstate's Ethics Consultation Service which provides ethics consultation at University Hospital and Crouse Hospital.
-She teaches bioethics in a wide range of courses, seminars, and other venues, both in the university and the community.
-She is Advisory Editor of the Center's Bioethics in Brief newsletter and of The Healing Muse, Upstate’s journal of literary and visual arts.
+She teaches bioethics in a wide range of venues, both in the university and the community.
+With colleagues, she is developing a program to promote physicians' social responsibility.
+She is Associate Editor of the Center's Bioethics in Brief newsletter and of The Healing Muse, Upstate's journal of literary and visual arts.

 These links will take you to sites outside of the SUNY Upstate website.
 To return to SUNY Upstate, you will need to use your back button.

 McCrary SV, Swanson JW, Coulehan J, Faber-Langendoen K, Olick RS, Belling C. Physicians' legal defensiveness in end-of-life treatment decisions: comparing attitudes and knowledge in states with different laws.
 J Clin Ethics.
 2006 Spring;17(1):15-26.

 Caldicott CV, Faber-Langendoen K. Deception, discrimination, and fear of reprisal: lessons in ethics from third-year medical students.
 Acad Med.
 2005 Sep;80(9):866-73.